API Reference

 500 | Unexpected server error. | Retry once; if it persists, send the X-Request-Id to support. |

-502 | Worker error — the GPU worker that picked up your request returned an error. | The X-Worker-Id / X-Worker-Name headers identify the worker.
+502 | Gateway error — Pendra couldn't get a usable response from any worker (the worker dropped the connection or returned something it couldn't parse).
+A worker that rejects your request for a specific reason returns that reason's own code (e.g. 400) instead. | The X-Worker-Id / X-Worker-Name headers identify the worker.
 Retry; Pendra will pick a different worker. |

 Error body shape